 So why does this happen?
 In some folks, the body’s immune system overreacts to a foreign substance like pollen or mold, releasing chemicals in the body that cause the unpleasant allergy symptoms.

-How to Make Your Home a Safe Place for Allergy Sufferers
+How to Make Your Home Safe for Allergy Sufferers:

 Staying indoors when pollen and mold is present is one way to reduce the misery of springtime allergies.
 But even indoors you might find allergens lurking around that can make you feel bad, and these irritants can hang around all year long.
 What’s the worst indoor irritator?

 Dust—even the most meticulously clean abode harbors some dust (you can try, but you can’t clean everywhere).
 And although a dusty house may look…well, dusty, how bad can dust really be?
 What’s in dust?
 It varies from house to house, depending on many factors—including pet ownership—but typical dust elements include:

 - Soil and plant material

 - Human and animal skin (dander) and hair

 - Dust mites

 How to Avoid Indoor Allergens in Your Home:

 There are some things you can do to decrease your exposure to indoor allergens: